kratu92/system/README.md

 ## How to use

-Download the all the files before executing any script.
+Download all the files before executing any script.

 ```bash